Tim Lopes (journalist): Early life and personal life

 Mangueira is home to the samba school, Mangueira and is located on a hill near Maracanã football stadium.

 Years later as a journalist, Lopes produced a piece about Mangueira samba and one of its founders, the Carioca sambista Carlos Cachaça.
 Cachaça saw the story and commented to a sambista friend, Monarco, of the Velha Guarda da Portela, that Lopes's reporting was "the best material that he had ever seen" on Mangueira.
 In 2002, Lopes was co-writing a book, about Mangueira samba school and his experience growing up there, with Alexander Medeiros.

-Lopes was one of the founders of the bloco de carnaval(carnival block), "Simpatia é quase amor" (Sympathy is almost like love) of Ipanema, and had served as an official judge of the annual carnival procession at the Sambadrome Marquês de Sapucaí.
+Lopes was one of the founders of the carnival block "Simpatia é quase amor" ("sympathy is almost like love"), of Ipanema, and had served as an official judge of the annual carnival procession at the Sambadrome Marquês de Sapucaí.
 He was a dedicated fan of the professional Rio football club, Vasco da Gama.

 Lopes lived with his wife Alessandra Wagner and her son Diogo.
 Lopes also had a nineteen-year-old son, Bruno, from a previous marriage, with whom he maintained a father-son relationship.
 Although Lopes was born Gaucho (native resident of Rio Grande do Sul), "he was a stereotypical Carioca" (native resident of Rio de Janeiro), always smiling with a friendly disposition and knowing every corner of Rio.
 He was at ease hanging out with wealthy residents in Leblon or with those living in poor areas of the city or on the street, and in speaking street slang.